 If an instructor has questions about or disagrees with an accommodation that the Accessibility Team has determined is appropriate for a particular student with disabilities, the instructor should immediately contact the Disability Counselor who signed the Accommodation Notice.
 If the instructor still disagrees with the accommodation after consolation with the Disability Counselor, he or she may request a review of the accommodation by contacting the Campus 504 Coordinator within five days after receiving notification of the accommodation by the student or the Disability Counselor.
 This appeal to the Campus 504 Coordinator should include a written description of the proposed accommodation and his or her specific disagreement with the appropriateness of the accommodation.

-If the instructor does not provide the accommodation, the Vice President of Academic Affairs and the Vice President of Student and Enrollment Services are jointly responsible for ensuring that the accommodation is provided in a timely manner and that appropriate administrative sanctions are pursued in accordance with established policy and procedures.
+If the instructor does not provide the accommodation, the Provost and/or an appointed designee are jointly responsible for ensuring that the accommodation is provided in a timely manner and that appropriate administrative sanctions are pursued in accordance with established policy and procedures.

-After consultation with the Vice President of Academic Affairs, the section 504 Coordinator will respond in writing to the instructor's appeal within five days of receiving it.
+After consultation with the Provost or the appointed designee, the section 504 Coordinator will respond in writing to the instructor's appeal within five days of receiving it.
 This decision of the Section 504 Coordinator can be appealed to the AAPB which advises the President who makes the final decision.